Term Insurance Grace Period

 If the grace period has ended, some insurance companies offer a revival period, during which the policyholder can revive the policy by paying the outstanding premium along with interest.

-Yes, policyholders are allowed to make an advance payment of their Term Insurance premium for a specific duration of time, which is usually up to one year.
+Yes, policyholders are allowed to make an advance payment of their term insurance premium for a specific duration of time, usually up to one year.
 Some insurance companies even offer discounts for advance premium payments.

 Yes, the policyholder can claim the benefits if they pay the premium during the grace period.
-However, it is advisable to pay the premium within the due date to avoid any inconvenience.
+However, paying the premium within the due date is advisable to avoid any inconvenience.

 If the policyholder passes away during the grace period, the death benefit will be paid to the beneficiaries as per the policy terms and conditions.
 However, the outstanding premium will be deducted from the death benefit before it is paid out.